 What can I do about shin splints?

 Your first step would be to rest your leg, and to apply ice while using a pain killer to reduce the acute pain.
 It is recommended to see your podiatrist at The Foot Clinic as soon as possible, to determine the exact cause of your shin splint.

 Depending on your situation and the exact cause, our team of experienced podiatrists will look at the biomechanics of your body: the connection between your feet, knees, legs and hips as you move.
 This will help clarify which bones or muscles may have been overused.
 Then, your personalised treatment plan will focus on reducing the pain, and on improving your biomechanics.
-In simple words, working on stretches and posture, looking at footwear or orthotics, and giving you simple exercises to return to normal as soon as possible.
+In simple words, working on stretches and posture, looking at footwear or orthotics, using shockwave therapy and giving you simple exercises to return to normal as soon as possible.

 Why choose The Foot Clinic?